BAMIABDUL/BAMIABDUL/README.md

-- 👋 Hi, I’m @BAMIABDUL
+- 👋 Hi, I’m Mariam.A.Abdul
 - 👀 I’m interested in data analytics
-- 🌱 I’m currently learning data analytics from Microsoft -
+- 🌱 I’m currently learning at NG30 Days of learning
-- 📫 How to reach me; abdulmariamayobami@gmail.com
+- 📫 How to reach me: abdulmariamayobami@gmail.com

 <!---
 BAMIABDUL/BAMIABDUL is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.